itb-community/ITB-ModUtils/README.md

-# Extended ModApi
+# ItB Mod Utilities

-This is an extended modding Lua API for the game [Into the Breach](https://www.subsetgames.com/itb.html), added in the form of a mod installed via the [mod loader](http://www.subsetgames.com/forum/viewtopic.php?f=26&t=32833).
+This is a collection of various Lua modules useful for creators of mods for the game [Into the Breach](https://www.subsetgames.com/itb.html).
+This library is added in the form of a mod installed via the [mod loader](http://www.subsetgames.com/forum/viewtopic.php?f=26&t=32833).

-# Features
+## Features

-This mod adds a new global variable `modApiExt`.
-This variable then defines several new hooks that may be useful for some mods:
+Default `modApi` object is extended with a new function, `removeMissionUpdateHook`, which in turn allows for callbacks scheduled to execute during the game's next update step (see [`Global#RunLater()`](https://github.com/kartoFlane/ITB-ModUtils/blob/master/scripts/global.lua))

+### Modules

+At the moment, the library consists of the following modules:

+- [Global](https://github.com/kartoFlane/ITB-ModUtils/blob/master/scripts/global.lua) - various assorted functions which didn't fit anywhere else
+- [Vectors](https://github.com/kartoFlane/ITB-ModUtils/blob/master/scripts/vectors.lua) - functions useful for vector/point manipulation
+- [Pawns](https://github.com/kartoFlane/ITB-ModUtils/blob/master/scripts/pawns.lua) - functions useful when manipulating pawns
+- [Board](https://github.com/kartoFlane/ITB-ModUtils/blob/master/scripts/board.lua) - functions useful when dealing with the game board
+- [ModApiExt](https://github.com/kartoFlane/ITB-ModUtils/blob/master/scripts/modApiExt.lua) - extended modApi with additional hooks

+### Hooks

+New hooks are added via a new global variable, `modApiExt`:

 * `pawnSelectedHook( mission, pawnId )`